CBATeam/CBA_A3/readme.txt

 Launch with -mod=@CBA_A3

 *** KNOWN ISSUES ***
+- CBA Logo does not show up on the main screen on Arma3 v1.38 or later
 - CBA Keybinding requires a mission to be initialized to function properly.
 This includes working in the main menu of Arma 3.
 Command-line parameters like -world=empty or -skipIntro will cause Keybinding to work ONLY in-game but NOT in the main menu of Arma.